Citi Prestige review: 50,000 bonus points, $250 in travel credit and a 4th-night-free benefit

 Both have similar intro offers.
 The Chase Sapphire Reserve has a 50,000 Ultimate Rewards points bonus after you spend $4,000 in the first three months from account opening.
 The Amex Platinum card comes with a 100,000 Membership Rewards point bonus after you spend $6,000 in the first six months of account opening.

 With these cards you’ll pay a higher annual fee of $695 (see rates and fees).
 But the extra travel protections and benefits you get are easily worth it.
-The Chase Sapphire Reserve’s benefits include a bigger (up to $300 every year) travel credit and $60 in DoorDash credits in 2020 and 2021.
+The Chase Sapphire Reserve’s benefits include a bigger (up to $300 every year) travel credit.
 The Amex Platinum’s benefits include up to $200 in Uber credits yearly, up to $200 in airline fee credits and up to $100 in credit at Saks Fifth Ave. (enrollment required).

 The Citi Prestige is Citibank’s premium ThankYou points card.
 It has several highly valuable benefits, like the annual $250 travel credit and the 4th-night-free perk.
 But it lacks some of the coverages you’d expect to have on a card that has a $495 annual fee.